recolic/microsoft-intune-archlinux/README.md

 Then, run `seahorse` to double-confirm your "login" keyring is unlocked and non-empty.
 It may ask you to enter the previous login password.

-> You could change the password but DO NOT remove the password protection!
+> You may change the password but DO NOT remove the password protection!
 There is a known bug <https://gitlab.gnome.org/GNOME/gnome-keyring/-/issues/103>

 You are all set!